Mancow Muller: Mancow's Morning Madhouse

 Muller accepted a job offer by Evergreen Media President Jim de Castro at more than double his salary to move to Chicago and work at "Rock 103.5" (WRCX).
 Muller's radio show, Mancow's Morning Madhouse, debuted in July 1994.

 Originally, Muller broadcast from WRCX-FM (Rock 103.5) studios in the John Hancock Center and in 1998, moved to the city's alternative rock station, WKQX-FM (Q-101) 101.1, where the show was broadcast from the Merchandise Mart for eight more years.

 Within two Arbitron ratings periods Muller took the station's 19th-ranked morning show to 5th-ranked among all teens and adults, and first among 18- to 34-year-olds.
 During his run on Q101, Mancow had a much publicized feud with fellow "shock-jock" Howard Stern.
 He also had close on and off air relationships with "Crazy Howard" McGee of WGCI-FM and Mike North of WSCR.
 McGee and Mancow's shows ran at the same time but catered to different demographics (WGCI is an R&B and hip hop station).

 Muller's Mancow's Morning Madhouse ended its live run on Emmis' Alternative outlet in Spring 2006, and had the highest rated audience in Chicago with men ages 25 to 54 (among English speaking stations).
 According to the Arbitron radio ratings service, Mancow's show, measured in Average Quarter Hour listening percentages (AQH) had a 5.7 share.
 The next closest station was all-news WBBM with a 5.3 share.

 In his target demographic, men between the ages of 18 and 34 years, Mancow AQH was an 11.8 share of the audience in that age group, the highest share of any other Anglophonic station in Chicago.

 His show, however, was not without controversy.
-In 1999, Janet Dahl, the wife of Chicago talk radio host Steve Dahl, filed a multimillion-dollar lawsuit against Muller over lewd comments Muller made about her on his show.
+In 1999, Janet Dahl, the wife of Chicago talk radio host Steve Dahl, filed a multimillion-dollar defamation lawsuit against Muller over lewd comments Muller made about her on his show.
 In 2001, the case was settled out of court.
 Although the terms of the deal were not disclosed, it reportedly reached seven figures.

 Between 1999 and 2004, David Edward Smith's Citizens for Community Values filed 66 indecency complaints with the FCC relating to Muller's program, leading to 6 citations and $42,000 in fines.
 In 2004 Muller sued Smith for harassment and business interference, but later dropped the lawsuit.
 Emmis Communications entered into a 2004 consent decree with the FCC, agreeing to make a $300,000 "voluntary payment" to resolve the complaints; in 2006 (after Muller had ended his WKQX show), the FCC rejected Smith's challenge to this settlement.